TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorbackupafsindeletestate.md

 # UserErrorBackupAFSInDeleteState

 <!--issueDescription-->
-The file shares blade is displaying the item state by recovering data based on the friendly name, causing a view corresponding to the deleted file share and not the newly created file share having the same friendly name.
+The file shares blade is displaying the item state by recovering data based on the friendly name, causing a view corresponding to the deleted file share and not to the newly created file share that has the same friendly name.
 This inconsistency is not present in the vault blade.
-The issue will be resolved in the upcoming releases.
+This issue will be resolved in the upcoming releases.
 <!--/issueDescription-->

-To resolve this issue, follow the steps listed in this [article](https://docs.microsoft.com/azure/backup/troubleshoot-azure-files#usererrorbackupafsindeletestate--backup-failed-as-the-associated-azure-file-share-is-permanently-deleted)
+To resolve this issue, follow the steps listed in [backup failed as the Azure file share is permanently deleted](https://docs.microsoft.com/azure/backup/troubleshoot-azure-files#usererrorbackupafsindeletestate--backup-failed-as-the-associated-azure-file-share-is-permanently-deleted)